 For Rhode Island residents, the Rhode Island Attorney General can be reached at: 150 South Main Street, Providence, Rhode Island 02903; www.riag.ri.gov, 1-401-274-4400.
 Under Rhode Island law, you have the right to obtain any police report filed in regard to this incident.
-There is an unknown amount of Rhode Island residents impacted by this incident.
+There are approximately 8 Rhode Island residents impacted by this incident.